cmaureir/progra-alma/lectures/lecture2.rst

 the created variables outside some function are called **global variables**, and are visible in the entire program.
-However, their value can not be modified, because an assignation can produce a local variable with the same name.
+However, their values can not be modified, because an assignation can produce a local variable with the same name.